waynegraham/registry.clir.org/_projects/2014-connecting-art-of-the-people-art-of-the-world.md

 ---
 layout: project
-title: "Connecting Art of the People, Art of the World"
+title: Connecting Art of the People, Art of the World
 ---